ska-telescope/developer.skatelescope.org/src/getting-started/deploy-skampi.rst

 Testing SKAMPI
 **************

-In order to test SKAMPI, it is possible to run the following commands:
+In order to test SKAMPI, run the following commands:

 .. code-block::
         :caption: run the defined test cycle against Kubernetes